Russia invades Ukraine on many fronts in 'brutal act of war'

 KYIV, Ukraine (AP) — Russia launched a full-scale invasion of Ukraine on Thursday, unleashing airstrikes on cities and military bases and sending in troops and tanks from three sides in an attack that could rewrite the global post-Cold War security order.
 Ukraine’s government pleaded for help as civilians piled into trains and cars to flee.

+Scores of Ukrainians, civilians and service members alike, were killed in the first full day of fighting.

-Russian President Vladimir Putin ignored global condemnation and cascading new sanctions as he unleashed the largest ground war in Europe since World War II, and chillingly referred to his country’s nuclear arsenal.
-He threatened any country trying to interfere with “consequences you have never seen.”
+Russian President Vladimir Putin ignored global condemnation and cascading new sanctions as he unleashed the largest ground war in Europe since World War II and chillingly referred to his country’s nuclear arsenal.
+He threatened any country trying to interfere with “consequences you have never seen,” as a once-hoped for diplomatic resolution now appeared impossible.

-Ukrainian officials said their forces were battling Russians on multiple fronts, had suffered dozens of deaths and had lost control of the decommissioned Chernobyl nuclear power plant, scene of the world’s worst nuclear disaster.
+Ukrainian forces braced for more attacks after enduring a Russian barrage of land- and sea-based missiles, an attack that one senior U.S. defense official described as the first salvo in a likely multi-phase invasion aimed at seizing key population centers, “decapitating” Ukraine’s government and installing a new one.
+Already, Ukraine officials said they had lost control of the decommissioned Chernobyl nuclear power plant, scene of the world’s worst nuclear disaster.

+Zelenskyy said in a video address that 137 “heroes,” including 10 military officers, had been killed and 316 people wounded.
+The dead included all border guards on the Zmiinyi Island in the Odesa region, which was taken over by Russians.

+He concluded an emotional speech by saying that “the fate of the country depends fully on our army, security forces, all of our defenders.”
+He also said the country had heard from Moscow that ”they want to talk about Ukraine’s neutral status.”

-U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences of his action.
+U.S. President Joe Biden announced new sanctions against Russia, saying Putin “chose this war” and that his country would bear the consequences.
 Other nations also announced sanctions, or said they would shortly.

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv’s subway stations.